AlexFloareaVT/NeoDIVA_Label_Checker/README.md

 ## 2. Save the Script

-Save the Python code into a file named `check_phonemes.py`.
+Save the Python file anywhere on your computer, ideally in documents in it's own folder for organization.

 ## 3. Prepare Your Folders